Marysol Castro: Early life and career

 Prior to her career with ABC News, Castro was a general assignment reporter for WPIX in New York.
 She worked as a reporter for News 12, a local cable news network in the Bronx.
 She taught briefly at Poly Prep Country Day School in Brooklyn as an English teacher.
 In September 2010, Castro left GMA Weekend.
 On January 3, 2011, as part of a complete show overhaul, Castro became the weekday weather forecaster for The Early Show on CBS replacing Dave Price.
 On September 2, 2011, it was announced that she would be leaving her post as weather anchor effective immediately.

 In June 2015, Castro joined WTNH-TV ABC 8 in New Haven, Connecticut, to fill in as weekday morning traffic reporter and anchor.
 Castro was relieved of her fill-in duties in November 2015 and later left the station.

 In July 2015, she joined ESPN as host of Premier Boxing Champions on ESPN.

-Castro was named public address announcer at Citi Field, on May 30, 2018, replacing Alex Anthony.
-She shares PA duties with Colin Cosell.
-Castro's first game was May 31, 2018 against the Chicago Cubs.
+Castro was named the new public address announcer at Citi Field for the New York Mets, on May 30, 2018, replacing Alex Anthony whom was fired the same year.
+She shares PA duties with weekday announcer Colin Cosell (grandson of Howard Cosell) working on weekends.
+Castro's first game was May 31, 2018, against the Chicago Cubs.
 Castro is the first female PA announcer in the Mets' history.

+In 2023, she returned to WPIX as a weekday morning news anchor.